CreativeSDK/android-getting-started-samples/getting-started/guide/getting-started.markdown

 1. Unzip the file.
 1. Open the `CreativeSDKSampleApp` project in Android Studio.
 1. Sync the project with the Gradle files.
-1. Add your Client ID and Client Secret to `/util/CreativeSDKSampleApplication.java`.
+1. Add your Client ID (API Key) and Client Secret to `/util/CreativeSDKSampleApplication.java`.

 <a name="explore"></a>